m-stein/m-stein.github.io/_posts/2016-02-20-recording-genode-screencasts-3.markdown

 ---

 It's alive!
 Thursday I was able to record a smooth screencast of my Genode desktop setup on a Lenovo X201.
-One minute with 20 FPS showing Genode while running Linux in VirtualBox, a CPU load monitor and the GNU-software runtime
+One minute of video showing Genode while running Linux in VirtualBox, a CPU load monitor and the GNU-software runtime
 Noux:

-[embedded video]
+{% include youtube.html id=QeBvog_ZoXM w=420 h=315 %}

 There were two major problems I had to solve this time.
-First, I had to find a way of validating the *avconv* output and second, I wanted to switch from the current Qemu *eglgears* scenario, that was pretty slow and not so awesome, to the more real-world-ish Desktop scenario mentioned above.
+First, I had to find a way of validating the *avconv* output and second, I wanted to switch from the current Qemu *eglgears* scenario, that was pretty slow and not that sophisticated, to the more real-world-ish Desktop scenario mentioned above.

 To get me a picture of the *avconv* output, I replaced the RAM file system as output destination by an Ext2 file system on a persistent storage.
 This wasn't a big deal.
 All I had to do was re-routing the corresponding session request of the Libc VFS plugin in the *avconv* component to a new instance of the ported Rump file-system server.
-The session interface remains the same.
+The used session interface remains the same.
 Then I added an instance of the AHCI driver as server for the Block session that the Rump FS server takes as input:

 ~~~
-...
 <start name="ahci_drv">
 	<config ata="yes">
 		<policy label="rump_fs" device="0"/>
 	</config>
 	...
 </start>
 <start name="rump_fs">
 	<config fs="ext2fs">
 		<policy label="avconv -> rump_fs" root="/" writeable="yes"/>